PrismarineJS/mineflayer/docs/pages/docs/API.en.md

 These are lower level methods for the inventory, they can be useful sometimes but prefer the inventory methods presented above if you can.

-#### bot.clickWindow(slot, mouseButton, mode, cb)
+#### bot.clickWindow(slot, mouseButton, mode)

-This function also returns a `Promise`, with `void` as its argument upon completion.
+This function returns a `Promise`, with `void` as its argument upon completion.

+The only valid mode option at the moment is 0.
+Shift clicking or mouse draging is not implemented.

 Click on the current window.
 See details at https://wiki.vg/Protocol#Click_Window

+Prefer using bot.simpleClick.*

 #### bot.putSelectedItemRange(start, end, window, slot)

-This function also returns a `Promise`, with `void` as its argument upon completion.
+This function returns a `Promise`, with `void` as its argument upon completion.

 Put the item at `slot` in the specified range.

 #### bot.putAway(slot)

-This function also returns a `Promise`, with `void` as its argument upon completion.
+This function returns a `Promise`, with `void` as its argument upon completion.

 Put the item at `slot` in the inventory.